Kunal-Rawal-Cognizant/git-learnings/README.md

                 - if we put code in intellij and commit and if we revert it.
                 - code vanishes from intellij if we do local commit.
                 - we can check this is git log.
+                - History will be maintained in the git log.

 Drop a commit - we can also drop a commit.
                 - no traces leave. everything will be removed.
+                - no history will be maintained.

+Undo a commit - Undoing the commit but the file changes will still be seen in intellij.